 Students taking Law with Law Studies in Europe are currently expected to spend the third year of this course abroad studying at a host university.
 During the year abroad, students currently pay significantly reduced fees to the University.
-For example, for students going on their year abroad in 2020, who started an undergraduate course in 2018, the course fees are:
+For example, for students going on their year abroad in 2022, who started an undergraduate Jurisprudence course in 2020, the course fees are:

 As you will be studying a full year of courses in your host university we do not recommend that you plan to do any regular paid work while you are away.
 For information about living costs on your year abroad, please see the website below for the relevant country:

 UK students can continue to access government funding for living costs, and those from lower-income households who are means-tested will remain eligible for generous bursaries from Oxford.
 Travel or hardship grants may also be available through your college.
 You can find the latest information here.

 Course data from Discover Uni provides applicants with statistics about undergraduate life at Oxford.
 But there is so much more to an Oxford degree that the numbers can’t convey.